Gimhani03/Orion-Robot-Mobile-App/README.md

 - Use `npx expo start --clear` to clear cache when issues occur
 - Check console logs for API errors and network issues
 - Verify all environment variables are properly set
+- Test email functionality in development mode (tokens logged to console)
+- Use test buttons in ForgotPasswordScreen for easy ResetPassword testing
+- Monitor backend logs for email sending status and errors

 ## 📄 License